wssh/Maze-Generator/README.md

 # Maze-Generator
 A maze generator that was inspired by Daniel Shiffman's video from the Coding Train YouTube channel.

 This maze generator runs on Java, visualized on Processing.
-It incorperates randomized depth-first search and backtracking using stack in order to generate the maze.
+It incorperates randomized depth-first search and backtracking using a stack in order to generate the maze.
 Will be implementing several path finding algorithms(breadth first search, dikstra's, a*) on top of this maze to solve the mazes.

 ![Alt Text](https://i.imgur.com/qak8wSJ.gif)